run-x/opta-docs/content/en/docs/Overview/_index.md

 * Inheriting deficiencies of the new layer with limited abilities to configure and remediate
 * Inheritance of security vulnerabilities.

-Runxc provides an alternative model by deploying and maintaining resources directly in the cloud provider and under the customers own account, while yet offering an opinionated framework taking care of default settings and "golden path" resource integrations automatically.
+Opta provides an alternative model by deploying and maintaining resources directly in the cloud provider and under the customers own account, while yet offering an opinionated framework taking care of default settings and "golden path" resource integrations automatically.
 Required infrastructure knowledge is kept to a minimum while the customer reaps the benefits of "directly" managing their cloud resources.

 ### What is it good for?
-Runxc was designed with the following use cases in mind:
+Opta was designed with the following use cases in mind:
   - A young startup seeking to quickly create reliable and scalable infrastructure while keeping their engineers focused on the app
   - A mature business seeking to move legacy infrastructure to the cloud.

 ## Where should I go next?

-Give your users next steps from the Overview.
-For example:

-* [Getting Started](/docs/getting-started/): Get started with runxc
-* [Examples](/docs/examples/): Check out some example code!
+Read the [Getting Started Guide](/docs/getting-started/) or check out some [Examples](/docs/examples/).